-Margarita R. Sánchez is civil and common law trained lawyer with more than twenty years of experience representing public and private sector clients worldwide in international law..
-Ms. Sánchez focuses her practice on white-collar, corporate investigations and cross-border disputes.
+Margarita R. Sánchez is civil and common law trial lawyer with more than twenty years of experience representing public and private sector clients worldwide in international law.
+Ms. Sánchez focuses her practice on white-collar, corporate investigations, and cross-border disputes.

-Prior to joining the IDB, she was in-House Counsel for Monómeros Colombo Venezolanos, S.A. a fertilizer and chemicals company located in Barranquilla, Colombia, where she led the anti-narcotics and anti-money laundering compliance program.
+Prior to joining the IDB in Washington DC, she was in-House Counsel for Monómeros Colombo Venezolanos, S.A. a fertilizer and chemicals company located in , Colombia, where she led the anti-narcotics and anti-money laundering compliance program.

 Investor- State Arbitration

 - Karkey Karadeniz Elektrik Uretim A.S. v.
 Islamic Republic of Pakistan.
 ICSID.
 Represented the

 - Claimant in a USD2 billion claim related to an electricity power generation project.

 - Nations Energy, Inc. et al v.
 Republic of Panama.
 ICSID.
 Represented Panama in a USD62

 - million claim related to an electricity power generation project.

 - RDC v.
 Republic of Guatemala.
 ICSID.
 Represented Guatemala in its first ICSID case under CAFTA-DR, in a US$65 million claim by a US investor.